 Main Street Unionville had a public wifi network with the worst signal.
 I used my own network as much as I could and when that slowed down, I went to Starbucks for wifi.

-The food was mediocre
+The food in Main Street Unionville was mediocre

 While the desserts at The Old Firehall Confectionary were phenomenal, the rest of the food establishments on Main Street Unionville left something to be desired.
 I had lunch at La Grotta one day, which was just so.

-The next day I went to Blacksmiths Bistro, where the staff recommended the cioppino style pasta.
+The next day, I went to Blacksmiths Bistro, where the staff recommended the cioppino-style pasta.
 It tasted watered down and way too spicy.

 Overall, the food choices weren’t great, but I guess that’s to be expected from an area catering primarily to tourists.

-Ticket prices were outrages
+Ticket prices were outrageous

-Overall, I had a great time attending Gilmore Girls Fan Festival in Unionville and would absolutely recommend it to any Gilmore Girls fanatic.
+Overall, I had a great time attending the Gilmore Girls Fan Festival in Unionville and would absolutely recommend it to any Gilmore Girls fanatic.
 I had low expectations when seeing activities like “Knit-a-thon” on the schedule, but it was fun.

 It was a lot of fun to see the few men dressed in flannel shirts and baseball caps (an ode to Luke Danes), moms and daughters attending together and grown women getting excited about meeting “Robert Grimaldi” and getting star-struck over extras and secondary characters.